 1. You Need More Customer Data

 Your marketers might be the best.
 Yet, there are chances that they slip while managing more than a few dozen customers.
 But to build a successful eCommerce business, you need more than a few dozen contacts!

 When you try to segment and target existing and potential customers, you would lack the data to do so.
 Because you need more than the first name, last name, and email address to run customer-centric marketing.

 This is when you need to upgrade to a marketing automation system.
 Through its AI-driven segmentation feature, you could not only capture more leads but also target your messaging.
 Into the bargain, this exercise would help you collect other customer data such as their location information, job titles, and make the data available to you in a feasible manner.

-To stand out among your eCommerce competitors, it’s vital that you understand who your best-fit customers are.
+To stand out among your eCommerce competitors, you must understand who your best-fit customers are.
 Then you need to determine where they are online most of the time.

 In such cases, marketing automation software can help you identify your ideal buyers.
-It would also help you track their behaviours across your online store.
-Curating all these information could help you better segment your target audience to reach them at the right time, every time.
+It would also help you track their behaviors across your online store.
+Curating all this information could help you better segment your target audience to reach them at the right time, every time.